mmikowski/hi_score/README.md

 As of 0.6.6 we have isolating the namespace prefix (`xhi`) to the first few lines all modules and have made them all node-friendly.
 The result is highly portable and merge-able code.
-Merging updates to a **hi\_score**-based project be fast and easy!

 ## Browser compatibility
 Our baseline compatibility is IE9+.
-If you are targeting IE 8, you have our sympathy but not our support.
-Sorry.
+If you are targeting IE 8, you have our sympathy.

 # Development environment
 ## Linux